Masonic ritual and symbolism: Symbols in ritual

 In most jurisdictions, a Bible, Quran, Tanakh, Vedas or other appropriate sacred text (known in some rituals as the Volume of the Sacred Law) will always be displayed while the lodge is open (in some French and other Continental lodges, the Masonic Constitutions are used instead).
 In lodges with a membership of mixed religions it is common to find more than one sacred text displayed.
 A candidate will be given his choice of religious text for his Obligation, according to his beliefs.
 The United Grand Lodge of England (UGLE) alludes to similarities to legal practice in the UK, and to a common source with other oath taking processes.

+The Obligations of Freemasonry are promises as to conduct.
+For example, the candidate swears to help those in need, to not defraud others, and to “keep the secrets of Freemasonry” (usually defined as the passwords and handshakes by which Masons recognize each other).
+These Obligations are among the oldest parts of the ritual, dating back to those sworn by operative stone masons in the Middle Ages.
+However, in recent years the penalties attached to the Obligations have come under criticism as being violent.
+In England the penalties were removed from Masonic obligations, while in the USA they are explained as being purely symbolic.
+Masonic obligations are not meant to cancel the legal or religious duty of the Mason.

 In keeping with the geometrical and architectural theme of Freemasonry, the Supreme Being is referred to in Masonic ritual by the titles of the Great Architect of the Universe, Grand Geometrician or similar, to make clear that the reference is generic, and not tied to a particular religion's conception of God.

 Some lodges make use of tracing boards: painted or printed illustrations depicting the various symbolic emblems of Freemasonry.
 They can be used as teaching aids during the lectures that follow each of the three degrees, when an experienced member explains the various concepts of Freemasonry to new members.

 Solomon's Temple is a central symbol of Freemasonry which holds that the first three Grand Masters were King Solomon, King Hiram I of Tyre, and Hiram Abiff – the craftsman/architect who built the temple.
 Masonic initiation rites include the reenactment of a scene set on the Temple Mount while it was under construction.
 Every Masonic lodge, therefore, is symbolically the Temple for the duration of the degree and possesses ritual objects representing the architecture of the Temple.
 These may either be built into the hall or be portable.
 Among the most prominent are replicas of the pillars Boaz and Jachin through which every initiate has to pass.